null

 3 Carat

-A color scale from D (colorless) to Z is used to grade diamonds (light yellow or brown).
+color scale from D (colorless) to Z grades diamonds (light yellow or brown).
 Colorless diamonds lie in the D to F range, while nearly colorless diamonds are in the G to J range.
-Choosing a colorless or almost colorless diamond will guarantee it has the best beauty and value, even though it could be challenging to tell the difference between diamonds in the D to F range and those in the G to J range.
+Choosing a colorless or almost colorless diamond will guarantee the best beauty and value, even though it could be challenging to tell the difference between diamonds in the D to F range and those in the G to J range.

 White diamonds with a tint are more common than colorless diamonds.
 A diamond with a higher color grade in the heart shape will be worth more than one with a lower color grade.

 Notably, a diamond's color ultimately comes down to personal preferences.
-While some people prefer a colorless diamond's cold and white appearance, others favor diamonds with a warmer or yellower tint.
+While some prefer a colorless diamond's cold and white appearance, others prefer a warmer or yellower tint.

-Generally, fluorescence is a negative factor in assessing the quality of a diamond.
-However, it is particularly important to understand this factor as it relates to the color of a diamond.
+Generally, fluorescence is a negative factor when assessing the quality of a diamond.
+However, it is particularly important to understand this factor as it relates to a diamond's color.
 For insights, read our diamond fluorescence good.

 Color Chart Based on Carat Weight: